keeto/titanium-jsdocs/Source/Data/File.md

 Method: write {#File:write}
 ---------------------------

-Reads a file referenced by a File object line by line.

-Calling this method on a File object referencing a directory will return null.
+Writes data to a file.

 ### Syntax:

-	File.readLine(reset)
+	File.write(data [, append])

 ### Arguments:

+1. data - (*string*) The data to be written to the file.
-1. reset - (*boolean*: defaults to false) Setting
+2. append - (*boolean*: optional, defaults to false) Whether to append the data at the end of the file.
+Setting this to false will overwrite anything on the file.

 ### Returns:

-- (*string*) True if the File object references a directory.
+- (*boolean*) True if the data was successfully written to the file.

 ### Example: